 Aside from those major phone/car info/music/satnav options, you can also open other menus to access all of the car's settings, as you can on the central display fitted on most cars, giving access to things like settings for various driving elements, preferences and so on.

 Audi offers a range of central display options and almost all are mounted toward the top of the dashboard.
-Some retract (Audi A3), some have a manual spring-loaded opening (the A1), but in fairly recent car designs (Audi A5), the displays have been fixed in position, similar to BMW and Mercedes, front and centre on the dash.
+Some retract (Audi A3), some have a manual spring-loaded opening (the old A1 but dash integrated on the new 2018 model), but in fairly recent car designs (Audi A5), the displays have been fixed in position, similar to BMW and Mercedes, front and centre on the dash.

 Such screens, as shown above, don't offer a touch interface, instead using the centre tunnel-mounted MMI controller and various buttons to navigate the user interface.
 At a basic level it uses a radial design, letting you use the navigation wheel to rotate around the icons and make your selection, be that to change the media source, setup a new Bluetooth connection, alter the interior lighting or turn up the bass.

-But Audi is in the process of change, with a fully integrated touch-based system now available at the top-end of its ranges.
-The current on-the-road example is found in the A8, which has almost 'invisible' screens, finished in piano black, which only illuminate with their touch-based icons after turning the engine on.
+But Audi is in the process of change, with a fully integrated MMI Touch system now available at the top-end of its ranges, which has almost "invisible" screens, finished in piano black, which only illuminate with their touch-based icons after turning the engine on.

-In such examples - A8, A7, A6, Q8, and there'll be loads more models with the update, and older models refreshed with the new tech as an option, we have no doubt - the whole process of MMI control changes.
-There's no physical controller to the centre tunnel, for example, instead you'll tap the controls you wish to adjust, with haptic feedback provided to confirm and help you not take your eyes off the road for too long.
+In such examples - A8, A7, A6, Q8, and there'll be loads more models refreshed with the update - the process of MMI control changes.
+There's no physical controller to the centre tunnel, instead you'll tap the controls you wish to adjust, with haptic feedback provided to confirm and help you not take your eyes off the road for too long.